World Production Possibility Frontier

 then the Ricardo Point (where each country specializes in the commodity in which it has a comparative advantage) maximizes NDP, NDP* and NWP.

-Significance of The Ricardo Theorem (1) Specialization in comparative advantage products not only maximizes a country's national income, but also forces the country to export them in order to maximize consumer welfare.
+Significance of The Ricardo Theorem (1) Each country should export the product for which it has a comparative advantage, provided that trade is balanced.
+Such a pattern of trade not only maximizes a country's national income, but also forces the country to export them in order to maximize consumer welfare. ⇒ A country with a large trade surplus may export a product for which it has a comparative disadvantage.

 (2) Ricardo Theorem holds even when a country has absolute advantages over another in all industries.